rohith-dev10/iiitvicd-institute-site/README.md

-Educational Institute Website Management System
+# Educational Institute Website Management System

-This project implements a web application for a educational institute, providing a platform for users to access:
+This project implements a web application for an educational institute, providing a platform for users to easily access essential information and resources.

-**News & Announcements:** Stay informed about college updates and important information.
+## Features

-**Events:** View upcoming and past events, fostering engagement and community spirit.
+- **News & Announcements:** Stay informed about college updates and important information.

-**Essential Links:** Easily access crucial resources like curriculum, admission information, academic calendar, and gallery, etc.
+- **Events:** View upcoming and past events, fostering engagement and community spirit.

-**Features:**
+- **Essential Links:** Access crucial resources like curriculum, admission information, academic calendar, gallery, and more.

-Admin Panel: Empowers authorized personnel to manage and update the website's content, ensuring accuracy and timeliness.
+- **Admin Panel:** Authorized personnel can manage and update the website's content, ensuring accuracy and timeliness.

-Database-driven: Leverages MySQL for secure and reliable data storage and retrieval.
+- **Database-Driven:** Leverages MySQL for secure and reliable data storage and retrieval.

-Paginated Views: Efficiently browse through extensive content categories without overwhelming navigations.
+- **Paginated Views:** Efficiently browse through extensive content categories without overwhelming navigation.

-**Tech Stack:**
+## Tech Stack

-**Backend:**
+### Backend

-MySQL: Relational database management system
+- **MySQL:** A relational database management system providing secure and reliable data storage.

-Django: High-level Python web framework
+- **Django:** A high-level Python web framework that simplifies the development of complex web applications.

-**Frontend:**
+### Frontend

-HTML: Structures content
+- **HTML:** Structures the content of the web pages.

-CSS: Styles visual appearance
+- **CSS:** Styles and defines the visual appearance of the application.

-JavaScript: Adds interactivity
+- **JavaScript:** Adds interactivity and dynamic behavior to the user interface.

-Django: For Frontend
+- **Django:** Also used for rendering the frontend, enabling seamless integration with backend logic.